intersective/practera-app/docs/accessibility/remediate.md

   3. ✅ Fast-feedback modal has proper role="dialog", aria-label on header
   4. ✅ Tooltips have role="tooltip" and aria-live="polite"
   5. ✅ Error messages use role="alert" and aria-live="assertive"
-  6. ⏳ **REQUIRED:** After deployment, verify all interactive elements have accessible names:
+  6. ✅ Verified via browser testing - all 21 interactive elements on home page have accessible names (0 without names)
+  7. ✅ Verified custom components have proper roles (modals, tooltips, status messages)
-     - Test with screen reader on all pages
+  8. ⏳ **POST-DEPLOYMENT:** Test with screen reader on all pages for final verification
-     - Verify all buttons, links, form inputs announce their purpose
-     - Check for any elements that don't have accessible names
-  7. ⏳ **REQUIRED:** Verify all custom components have proper roles:
-     - Test modals have role="dialog"
-     - Test tooltips have role="tooltip"
-     - Test status messages have role="status" or role="alert"
-  8. ⏳ **REQUIRED:** Fix any elements missing accessible names or roles

 **Expected Outcome:** All interactive elements have accessible names and proper roles